luisrac/purview-samples/IaC/vms-existing-VNET/README.md

 languages:
 - json
 ---
-# Self-host Integration Runtime on Azure VMs
+# Azure VM joined to an existing VNET

 Before deploying the template you must have the following